 Consider the even shared numbers (4(4), (6(6),…

-We can break them down into a sum of two prime shared pairs such as (4(4)=(2(2)+(2(2) if we define the other types of shared numbers with dissimilar basic numbers to fill in the rest of the possibilities of a number plane.
+We can break them down into a sum of two prime shared pairs such as (4(4)=(2(2)+(2(2) if we define the other types of shared numbers with dissimilar higher numbers to fill in the rest of the possibilities of a number plane.
 They can form products too.

 Some numbers have more than one decomposition.
 Such as (16(16)=(13(3)+(3(13) and (16(16)=(11(5)+(5(11).

-Now think of the even shared numbers as being created from the primitives.
 I designate them (4(4) … but these numbers are not created from the usual numbers on the number lines, as these are lower numbers, these lower numbers; (4(4)…. must come from somewhere else.
+That is I do not choose 4 and 4 and put them together.
+I create (4(4) from more primitive numbers and then to get to 4, I have to replace (4(4).
 These even shared numbers must go on indefinitely, as to lead to the numbers 1,2,3,…at the higher level .
 Then the natural numbers are all at a higher level from these numbers.

 Then starting at (4(4), we can ask, how is (4(4) created?
 (4(4)=(2(2)(2(2).
 (4(4) is an even shared number so there is a division by (2(2) possible.
 This can be the definition of an even shared number.
 When I divide both sides by (2(2) I have a shared number on both sides.